Luník IX

 Luník IX is a borough (city ward) in the city of Košice, Slovakia, in the Košice II district.
 It is located in the western-central part of the city, surrounded by the boroughs of Pereš, Myslava, Barca, Juh and Západ.

+Luník IX is arguably Slovakia's most well-known slum and one of the largest Roma slums in Europe.

 Characteristics

 Luník IX houses one of the largest communities of Romani people in Slovakia.
 Although originally built for 2,500 inhabitants, it is estimated that the population is now three times larger.
 Living standards are low, with services such as gas, water, and electricity cut off, as the majority of inhabitants are not paying rent or utilities fees and the utilities infrastructure has been ransacked to sell for scrap.

 Health standards are low, and diseases such as hepatitis, head lice, diarrhea, scabies and meningitis are common.
 Unemployment in the borough reaches almost 100 percent.
 It has one elementary school and a kindergarten.

 Luník IX is serviced by a bus line, which stops only on selected bus stops.
 Boarding the bus is only allowed through the front door.
-Due to frequent attacks of aggressive residents, bus drivers deployed on the line receive a hazard pay.
+Due to frequent attacks of aggressive residents, bus drivers deployed on the line receive hazard pay.